HafizulHaque/Coming-Soon-Page/README.md

 Hosted temporarily when the original page is still in making

 ## Features
-- Nice Customizable UI
+- Nice Responsive UI
-- Message From Owner
+- Mailchimp Integration
-- Website Development Progress
+- Main Website publish countdown
-- Email Subscription For Latest Update
-- Social URLs